Enter Search Query:

 THE MIGHTY FINNS

-The famous brothers Neil and Tim Finn discuss their upbringing in New Zealand and their musical differences.
+The brothers Neil and Tim Finn discuss their New Zealand upbringing, Split Enz and Crowded House, and their musical differences.
 Interviews by Tony Barrell

 NEIL FINN: